xiaowu0162/pool-simulator/README.md

 # Billiards Simulator

+UCLA CS174A Course Project

 Authors: Youchuan Hu, Zihan Liu, Yunze Long, and Di Wu

 This is a billiards simulator based on the standard American 8-Ball pool game.
 Current, the game supports player-vs-player mode.
 To play the game: